modmore/docs/en/01_Commerce/v1/75_Developer/03_Products/Pricing.md

 - `\modmore\Commerce\Pricing\PriceType\Interfaces\RelativePriceTypeInterface`, which tells Commerce about a `setRegularPrice` method so your price type can do calculations with an original price
 - `\modmore\Commerce\Pricing\PriceType\Interfaces\TimeBoundPriceTypeInterface`, which provides a `getFromDate()` and `getUntilDate()` method for determining/rendering if a price type is valid for the provided date.

-There are presently 3 Price Type implementations in Commerce:
+There are presently 5 Price Type implementations in Commerce:

 - `\modmore\Commerce\Pricing\PriceType\Sale` is a price type that either returns a single defined Price or not, based on a start (from) and expiration (until) DateTime.
 - `\modmore\Commerce\Pricing\PriceType\PercentageSale` is a price type that either returns a single defined Price or not, based on a start (from) and expiration (until) DateTime.
 Compared to the Sale PriceType, the SalePercentage lets the user enter a percentage discount and it then calculates the new price from that.
 - `\modmore\Commerce\Pricing\PriceType\Quantity` gives the merchant a way to define bulk pricing between different brackets.
 This PriceType contains different prices
+- `\modmore\Commerce\Pricing\PriceType\User` (added in v1.1) gives user-specific prices by entering the username and adding the price.
+- `\modmore\Commerce\Pricing\PriceType\UserGroup` (added in v1.1) gives usergroup specific prices by selecting the usergroup and adding the price.

 We'll get to more details and some examples in a minute.